umgbhalla/starred/README.md

 ## TypeScript

+- [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites
+- [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
+You can then chat with Adeus using the app, and it will h
 - [BartoszJarocki/cv](https://github.com/BartoszJarocki/cv) - Print-friendly, minimalist CV page
 - [BasedHardware/Whomane](https://github.com/BasedHardware/Whomane) - An open source wearable with camera
 - [flydelabs/flyde](https://github.com/flydelabs/flyde) - ⚡️⚡️⚡️ Open-source, visual programming for developers.
 Includes a VS Code extension, integrates with existing TypeScript code, browser and Node.js.